Flocae/ObjectSaveSQLite/README.md

 Sample Adobe Air application (made with Apache Flex framework - http://flex.apache.org) which save objects into an SQLite database.

-This is a flexible and simply way I use to store data on the same db table.
+<p>This is a flexible and simply way I use to store data on the same db table.
 I mean, let you imagine an application which initially store two variables, e.g. age & gender.
 These data will be stored in an Objet (DataObject.age,DataObject.gender).
 Next time, you can easily add an extra variable simply by adding to your object this new variable (DataObject.age,DataObject.gender,DataObject.myExtraVariable).
-Currently, structure of the table is as follows: [ID][TextID][DataObject],
+Currently, structure of the table is as follows: [ID][TextID][DataObject]</p>

-[ID] = unique ID which is auto-incremented,
+- [ID] = unique ID which is auto-incremented,
-[TextID] = whatever you want; e.g. person’s name, [DataObject] = an Object, that contain all the variables you want,
+- [TextID] = whatever you want; e.g. person’s name,
+- [DataObject] = an Object, that contain all the variables you want,

 You can directly install the application to test it (ObjectSave.air; adobe air runtime required : https://get.adobe.com/fr/air/)